matwei/ipsec-tester/README.md

 # Usage

-To use the program just call it and watch the output.
+To use the program just call it and watch the output while a VPN gateway is trying to contact your machine.

     ./itip